 The SEC has taken a no-action position with respect to Rule 15c1-5 and Rule 15c1-6 as to the required disclosure of control by a broker or dealer with respect to creations and redemptions of Fund Shares and secondary market transactions therein.
-(See letter from Catherine McGuire, Chief Counsel, SEC Division of Market Regulation, to Securities Industry Association, Derivative Products Committee, dated November 21, 2005.)
+(See Letter from Catherine McGuire, Chief Counsel, SEC Division of Market Regulation, to Securities Industry Association, Derivative Products Committee, dated November 21, 2005.)

-This Information Circular is not a statutory prospectus.
-PHLX members and member organizations should consult the Funds' prospectus and/or the Funds' website for relevant information.
+This Regulatory Information Bulletin is not a statutory Prospectus.
+Equity EAMs should consult the Trust's Registration Statement, SAI, Prospectus and the Fund's website for relevant information.